-Article 35A says that all laws which apply to India will not be applicable to Jammu and Kashmir, and the President with the consultation of State assembly will decide which laws will be applicable to Jammu and Kashmir.
-Further, Article 35A declares that which people are declared or decided to be a permanent resident of Jammu and Kashmir.
+Article 35A says that all laws which apply to India will not be applicable to Jammu and Kashmir, and the President with the consultation of the State assembly will decide which laws will be applicable to Jammu and Kashmir.
+Further, Article 35A declares that which people are declared or decided to be permanent residents of Jammu and Kashmir.

 Permanent resident of Jammu and Kashmir enjoys special powers and privileges, and the people who are not permanent resident are restricted with certain limitation – Like the right to vote which is basic right is only given to permanent residents of Jammu and Kashmir.